 The advantages to desexing include:-

-Desexing your male cat can decrease the risk of urine marking and spraying.
+- Desexing your male cat can eliminate the issue of urine marking and spraying, especially in male cats.

-Desexing your pet can reduce the risk of them trying to escape to mate and potentially being injured, killed, or going missing.
+- By desexing your pet, you can avoid the significant risk of them trying to escape to mate and potentially being injured, killed, or going missing.

-Desexing your pet can reduce the risk of fighting with other animals of the same sex and species, especially male cats.
+- Desexing your pet can reduce the risk of fighting with other animals of the same sex and species, especially male cats.

-By desexing your pet, you can increase their chances of having a longer and healthier life.
+- By desexing your pet, you can increase their chances of having a longer and healthier life.

-Common questions we are asked include:-
+Common questions we are asked include:

 Desexing your pet won't affect their personality, but it can decrease aggression in male animals.
 Your male dog is likely to behave better around other male dogs and male cats are less likely to fight.
 Male animals can also become friendlier toward their owners, especially male cats.
 All pets are less likely to try to escape and roam.
 The guarding instinct is retained, so your dog will continue to guard you and your house.